 - Description (optional) — A brief explanation of what the rule enforces and why.

-- Rule Type — Currently supports Static Secrets.
+- Rule Type — Static Secrets, Dynamic Secrets, or Secret Rotations.

 - Environment — Choose a specific environment or “All Environments”.